siers/nix-gitignore/README.md

 The `default.nix` exports (among other things) six functions.
 Three of these are:

     gitignoreSourcePure "ignore-this\nignore-that\n" ./source
+    gitignoreSourcePure ["ignore-this\nignore-that\n", ~/.gitignore] ./source
-        # This doesn't read the ./source/.gitignore
+        # This doesn't read the ./source/.gitignore, but will read
+        # the ~/.gitignore, so it's not pure in the mathematical sense any more

     gitignoreSourceAux "supplemental-ignores\n" ./source
         # This one does read ./source/.gitignore and
         # concats the auxiliary ignores.

-    gitignoreSourceAux ["supplemental-ignores\n", ~/.gitignore] ./source
-        # You may supply multiple ignores and also paths(!= typeOf "string")
-        # that will be read and also concatenated.

     gitignoreSource ./source
         # The one stop shop for all your ignoring needs.